All configurations made from the Global Manager are made in Policy mode. Manager mode is not available in NSX Federation.

 • Objects that were created on the Global Manager and include the location in its span.

 You can view the capacity and usage on each Local Manager.
-See View the Usage and Capacity of Categories of Objects.
+See View the Usage and Capacity of Categories of Objects in the NSX Administration Guide.

 Feature Support